wannaio/EyeBall/README.md

-# EyeBall :video_game:
+# EyeBall - A Game For Lazy Days :video_game:
-Simple game.
-Will implement different stuff along the way...\
+:eyes: Lay back and watch the ball roll where you want it to go. \
-Goal: to have fun and learn in the process.
+:robot: Compete with an RL agent.

 <p align="center">
   <img src="assets/gameplay.png" width="600" alt="EyeBall Gameplay">